 The police will obtain the license and insurance information from the at-fault driver, if the driver is unwilling to share information with you.
 The investigating law officer should require each involved driver to provide their name and address, as well as the name and address of each vehicle’s owner, the license number of the vehicle and each insurance company that may provide coverage.

-The police are trained to handle drunk drivers so it is best to wait for a law officer to arrive on the scene and deal with the driver.
-The police will assess whether the driver is legally intoxicated and may file criminal charges against the driver for drinking and driving.
+The police know how to handle drunk drivers.
+It is best to allow an officer to arrive on the scene and deal with the driver.
+The police decide whether a driver appears legally intoxicated.
+If so, they can arrest the driver for drinking and driving.
 But the prosecution and conviction of a drunk driver will not provide compensation to cover your losses.

 Georgia law requires all drivers to have at least the required minimum levels of liability insurance to drive a vehicle.
 An at-fault driver’s liability insurance pays for damages and injuries caused to others.